 If you are able to install windows in your basement but haven’t done so, you’re missing out.
 Natural lighting will reduce the fake, dark feeling your basement might generate and transform the area into a livable space.
 Large egress windows also double as excellent fire escape options.
 When picking the paint for your basement opt for light tones which will reduce the “hole in the ground” feeling and further brighten the area.
 Remember to opt for toxin-tree paints that emit little or no odors during application so that your movie nights aren’t ruined by headaches for weeks after.

-Yes, you can have a toilet
+Yes, you can have another toilet

 Use your unfinished basement’s pipes to their full capacity.
 If your basement is not outfitted with drainage, don’t despair.
 Upflush toilets can be installed on a finished surface, with water flowing through the back of the toilet instead of under concrete.
 These toilets are easy to install and there is much less renovation mess to deal with.